Central Virginia I

 (1862 - 1864), near Brandy Station

 Two extant gun pits still remain on a hill above Beverly's Ford on the Rappahannock River.
 Originally built by the CSA after the Battle of Cedar Mountain (August 1862), re-used by the Union in November 1863.
 The battery itself was not used in the Battle of Brandy Station (June 1863).
-Site located on the Brandy Station Battlefield, north of the Culpeper Airport.
+Publicly accessible site located on the Brandy Station Battlefield, north of the Culpeper Airport.
+Markers at site.

 Mount Pony Signal Station